Earthbound Artist

 If you have comments you wish to share, please do so using the 'Leave a Comment' button at the top of this post.

-Subscribe to Karen's Newsletter to see more of her painting stories, travel tales, studio news updates, or notices of upcoming exhibitions.
+Subscribe to Karen's Newsletter for exclusive early access to new work, studio news updates, travel tales, painting tips, and notices of upcoming exhibitions.

 Exploring Lake Superior - At Last